-- Noise, because of the moving parts, it’s going to make a bit of noise.
-To be fair though, like a sports car, this audible feedback is kind of the point.
+- Noise, because of the moving parts, will make a bit of noise.
+This audible feedback is kind of the point like a sports car.

-- Weight. again, usually, they have a bit more heft than a cheaper keyboard, but this usually means they’re built more durable and should last you longer, and won’t bounce around if hitting keys faster.
-For this reason, they’re popular as a gaming keyboard too.
+- Weight.
+Again, usually have a bit more heft than a cheaper keyboard, but this usually means they’re built more durable and should last you longer and won’t bounce around if hitting keys faster.
+For this reason, they’re popular as gaming keyboards too.

-- Not waterproof. liquids of any kind don’t mix well with electronic devices, including a pricy keyboard.
+- Not waterproof.
+Liquids don’t mix well with electronic devices, including a pricy keyboard.

 Other features to look for

 Do you do a lot of data entry?
 Consider a keyboard with a number pad.
-There are some stand-alone numeric keypads available too, handly if you’re on the road a lot and need to enter data onto your laptop.
+Some stand-alone numeric keypads are also available, handy if you’re on the road a lot and need to enter data onto your laptop.

-Also, if you spend a lot of time at the keyboard, try out an ergonomic keyboard.
-These look a bit strange (and take up a bit more desk room) but are designed to support and put your hands and wrists in a position that is healthier for them.
+Also, if you spend a lot of time at the keyboard, try an ergonomic keyboard.
+These look a bit strange (and take up a bit more desk room) but are designed to support and put your hands and wrists in a healthier position.

 Are there mechanical keyboards for laptops?

-Yes, there are two designs, one called a “Butterfly” mechanism and another called a Scissor, the problem with both is it’s a low-travel switch, so you lose one of the import features of true mechanical keyboards.
-There are some gaming brands like MSI, Gigabyte and Acer that have released fully mechanical laptop options, but they’re pricy.
+Yes, there are two designs, one called a “Butterfly” mechanism, and another called a Scissor.
+The problem with both is it’s a low-travel switch, so you lose one of the essential features of authentic mechanical keyboards.
+Some gaming brands like MSI, Gigabyte, and Acer have released fully mechanical laptop options, but they’re pricy.

 How do you connect to your computer?

-Most common connections these days are USB or Bluetooth.
-If you’re using an iPad, another tablet, or don’t like more cord clutter than needed, then look for Bluetooth wireless keyboard.
+The most common connections these days are USB or Bluetooth.
+If you’re using an iPad or another tablet or don’t like more cord clutter than needed, then look for a Bluetooth wireless keyboard.

-In case you’re wondering about range, Bluetooth (both the original and LE work over 100m, – that’s a lot further than most people can read a screen from).
+In case you’re wondering about range, Bluetooth (both the original and LE work over 100m – that’s much further than most people can read a screen from).
 There are also mouse and keyboard combos available for even less cord-clutter.

 Do you need backlighting?

-These days, it’s a common feature that most manufactures have.
-A backlit keyboard contains a light underneath the keys.
-It illuminates the letters to make them visible in low light environments.
-If you’re a touch typist you probably don’t need it as your hands know where to go.
-Backlit keyboards are also found on many desktop keyboards, including many of the keyboards listed at the start of this article.
+These days, it’s a standard feature that most manufacturers have.
+A backlit keyboard contains a light underneath the keys, illuminating the letters to make them visible in low-light environments.
+If you’re a touch typist, you probably don’t need it as your hands know where to go.
+Backlit keyboards are also found on many desktops, including many of the keyboards listed at the start of this article.
 Check the specs for which ones include it.

 Most recent Macbook models have backlighting.
 You can check if your Mac’s keyboard has backlighting in the settings.

 Hopefully, this article has helped you find some options for the best keyboard for writers.
-Many writers and gamers prefer a mechanical keyboard for computers, for the typing experience and for tactile feedback.
-They are usually recommended as the best keyboards for writers.
+Many writers and gamers prefer a mechanical keyboard for computers, typing experience, and tactile feedback, and they are usually recommended as the best keyboards for writers.

-However, if that’s out of your budget, there are quality membrane keyboards available too. here’s to finding your best keyboard.
+However, if that’s out of your budget, quality membrane keyboards are also available.
+Here’s to finding your best keyboard.